mewisme/spray/README.md

 - 🖱️ Draggable window - click and drag to move anywhere on screen
 - 📌 Auto snap to taskbar on startup
 - 🪟 Always on top, transparent window
-- 💾 Embedded assets - all frames bundled in the executable
+- 💾 Embedded assets - default GIF animation bundled in the executable
-- 🎨 **Customizable frames and FPS** - use your own animations!
+- 🎨 **Customizable frames, GIF, FPS, and scale** - use your own animations!
 - 🔄 **Hot reload config** - changes apply instantly without restart!
+- 🎯 **Scale control** - adjust animation size with `scale_percent` config

 ## Usage